ibn-xu/CFA3_LOS/CFAIII_LOS.md

 h.   demonstrate how taxes and asset location relate to mean–variance optimization.

 - pretax return => accrual equivalent return

 - pretax std => after-tax std

 - after-tax AA must also optimized asset location

 ### Reading30: Estate planning

+a. discuss the **purpose** of estate planning and explain the basic concepts of domestic estate planning, including **estates, wills, and probate**;

+b. explain the two principal forms of **wealth transfer taxes** and discuss effects of important non-tax issues, such as **legal system, forced heirship, and marital property regime;**

+- legal system:

+  - Common law: free transfer
+  - Civil law: limitation

+- Forced heirship

+  - clawback

+- Marital property regime

+  - Separate Property Regimes
+  - Community Property Regimes

+c. determine a family’s **core capital and excess capital**, based on **mortality probabilities** and **Monte Carlo analysis**;

+- core capital: PV of expected spending + safety reserve
+-

+d. evaluate the **relative after-tax value of lifetime gifts and testamentary bequests;**

+e. explain the estate planning benefit of making lifetime gifts when gift taxes are paid by the donor, rather than the recipient;

+f. evaluate the after-tax benefits of basic estate planning strategies, including generation skipping, spousal exemptions, valuation discounts, and charitable gifts;

+g. explain the basic structure of a trust and discuss the differences between revocable and irrevocable trusts;

+h. explain how life insurance can be a tax-efficient means of wealth transfer;

+i. discuss the two principal systems (source jurisdiction and residence jurisdiction) for establishing a country’s tax jurisdiction;

+j. discuss the possible income and estate tax consequences of foreign situated assets and foreign-sourced income;

+k. evaluate a client’s tax liability under each of three basic methods (credit, exemption,and deduction) that a country may use to provide relief from double taxation;

+l. discuss how increasing international transparency and information exchange among tax authorities affect international estate planning.